mukhergm/FGCount/README.md

 Output file:

-	Descriptors_Final.txt <---In this file counting of functional groups is printed in a column (semicolon seperated) for a query SMILES string
+	Descriptors_Final.txt <---In this file counting of functional groups is appended in a column (semicolon seperated) for a query SMILES string

-	FG_Binary.txt <---This file contains occurance of functional groups (binary file line a fingerprint) for the same query
+	FG_Binary.txt <---In this file occurance of functional groups (binary file line a fingerprint) is appended for the same query